crochethk/klang-compiler/the-klang-language.md

 ```
 {structInstanceExpr}.{methodName}({args}?)
 ```
-To call a method value write a `.` after an expression evaluating to a struct instance followed by the method's name and the list of the required arguments.
+To call a method value use `.` after an expression evaluating to a struct instance followed by the method's name and the list of the required arguments.

 * Example